kdaic/spline_interpolator/README.md

-spline_interpolator
+path_interpolator
 ===

-This is practice for implementing spline-interpolator
+This is practice for implementing path-interpolator

 # Submodule